 In order to maintain our listing on Nasdaq, we are required to comply with the Nasdaq requirements, which includes maintaining a minimum bid price and a minimum public float.
 In particular, we are required to maintain a minimum bid price of \$1.00 per share.
-On April 26, 2023, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
-This notice had no immediate effect on the Nasdaq listing or trading of our common stock.
-On June 15, 2023, we received notice from Nasdaq confirming that we had cured the bid price deficiency and regained compliance with the Minimum Bid Price Rule, and that this matter is now closed; however, we cannot assure you that we will be able to maintain compliance with the Nasdaq continued listing requirements.
+On October 18, 2023, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
+This notice had no immediate effect on the Nasdaq listing or trading of our common stock; however, we cannot assure you that we will be able to regain compliance with the Nasdaq continued listing requirements.